petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/tailored-solution-highlights/modern-intranets.md

 Klabin is the biggest producer and exporter of packaging paper in Brazil.
 With more than 23,000 direct employees, Klabin knew they needed a modern intranet solution able to harness the collective knowledge and experience of their diverse workforce.
 Additionally, with 24 plants spread throughout Brazil and Argentina, Klabin needed a way to sustain the company’s culture digitally and to promote agile and organized communication for employees.

-Klabin selected Liferay Experience Cloud Self-Managed as the centerpiece of their modern intranet project not only for the lower TCO that a cloud-based solution provides, but also for the Liferay's underlying DXP features.
+Klabin selected Liferay PaaS as the centerpiece of their modern intranet project not only for the lower TCO that a cloud-based solution provides, but also for the Liferay's underlying DXP features.

 Some key features were Liferay's out-of-the-box collaboration tools.
 By enabling users to share knowledge and access relevant content, they were able to launch a solution that not only led to greater productivity and strengthened organization culture, but also earned more than a 95% user satisfaction rating.